douglas86/nextjs-template/README.md

 #### [Branch name validation](#branch-protection-rules)

 - This rule will see if the branch naming convention is correct
-- In other words, only if the branch name is main, develop, release, feat, hotfix, bug, docs, feat
+- In other words, only if the branch name is main, develop, release, feat, hotfix, bug, docs
 - If you haven't created the correct naming convention, it will reject your push to git

 #### [Branch restrictions](#branch-protection-rules)